-- → Most states impose sales and use taxes between 2% and 10% on the purchase of tangible personal property (e.g. aircraft) - → Sales tax is a transaction-based tax and will apply only in the state where the transaction occurs (i.e. the aircraft delivery location) - → State sales tax jurisdiction is commonly referred to as nexus
+Most states impose sales/use tax generally between 2% and 10% on the purchase of tangible personal property (e.g. aircraft)

+Sales tax is a transaction-based tax and will apply only in the state where the transaction occurs (i.e. the aircraft delivery location)

+State sales tax jurisdiction is commonly referred to as nexus